-In the last couple of years there have been several widespread recalls on pet food.
+Over the last 15 or 20 years, there have been several widespread recalls on pet food.
 Some of these have been devastating, causing serious illness and death in many pets.

-To help keep the public informed, the ASPCA has published a pet food recall overview.
+My main sources of information for recalls are the US FDA, the ASPCA, news websites and television channels, and the pet food manufacturers themselves.
 Here's more information on staying updated on the cat food recall list.

 You should keep your vet's emergency number handy, but for a suspected poisoning, the ASPCA has a poison control hotline.